 There are still responsibilities that we have as adults (paying bills, doing taxes, going to work and grocery shopping), but we can choose our mindset and how we want to feel as we complete the “have to’s.”

 The following three strategies create a more positive mindset – one of abundance and optimism.
 These will support you in maximizing the feeling of the “get to’s” while maintaining a cognitive, emotional and physical reserve.
-Let’s stop the depletion cycle and have more energy at the end of the day!
+I have witnesses these strategies stop the depletion cycle with my mindset and life coaching clients and as a reult they have more energy at the end of the day and you can too!

 - Allocate specific times to complete the “have to” tasks.
 Look at these “have to’s” as avenues or vehicles to your “get to’s.”
 For example, your job pays for that amazing adventure to Europe.
 You pay the water bill and then have water for your family to grow a garden and play in the sprinklers.

 - Plan your day and week with a focus on balancing the “have to’s” and the “get to’s.”A week’s schedule filled with a majority of “have to’s” is going to be draining.
 Schedule the “get to’s” as positive reinforcements to create more balance – schedule a walk, lunch break with a friend or a well-deserved massage.